 Classes meet weekly in the evenings for two hours, for seven weeks, and are taught by judicial officials and court administrators.
 Classes are held in the Mecklenburg County Courthouse and other respective offices associated with the Court.
-Class members are also given a behind-the-scenes tour of the courthouse.
+Class members will be given a behind-the-scenes tour of the courthouse.

-Attendants could include: Educational Leaders/Teachers, Civic Leaders, Community Leaders, Religious Leaders, Members of the Media, Business Owners and Business Leaders.
+Attendants could include: Persons interested in learning about our judicial system, Educational Leaders/Teachers, Civic Leaders, Community Leaders, Religious Leaders, Members of the Media or Business Owners/Leaders.

 Who is Eligible to Attend?